wahidcs50/Images-processing-with-OpenCV/README.md

 # Images-processing with OpenCV
-This project is an implementation of computer vision tasks using the OpenCV library.
-It includes various examples and applications that demonstrate the capabilities of OpenCV for image processing, object detection, and more.
+This repository focuses on utilizing OpenCV, a popular open-source computer vision library, for various image processing tasks.
+OpenCV provides a wide range of functions and algorithms specifically designed for image processing, making it a powerful tool for developing image processing applications such as object detection, image smoothing image segmentation and more.
 # Image-processing for segmentaiton
 This technique segments the input image into different regions based on color, texture, or other visual characteristics.
 # Before and after examples: